david-acker/ThrottlingSample/README.md

 ## Future Enhancements

-- [ ] Allow the download rate limit to be configured via `appsettings.json`.
+- [ ] Allow the download rate limits to be configured via `appsettings.json`.
-- [x] Allow for granular download throttling by adding a `ThrottleDownloadAttribute`, along with the desired download rate limit, to specific endpoints or controllers.